How did you acquire $70,000 in debt? What did that debt consist of?

 What resources did you use to help you through this process?

 We followed the Dave Ramsey Total Money Makeover to get us through this process.
 Throughout this process my wife and I realized that we wanted a more minimalistic life, so we decided to go on a selling spree to help us pay off the debt.
-We used Craigslist, EBay, and other sites to sell many different things online.
+We used Craigslist, Bay, and other sites to sell many different things.
 I also discovered that I could bring scrap metal to a local scrap yard and make extra cash that way too.
 Here’s a video of a scrap yard run:

 Did you face any challenges along the way?